kframework/ewasm-semantics/ewasm.md

 ### Helper Methods

 Values which exceed 8 bytes are passed to EEI in the linear memory.
+The values are, unlike in Wasm treated as big-endian.
+For big-endian conversion, we introduce the `rangeEndianness` function.

 To abstract this common pattern, we use the `#gatherParams` instruction.
 It takes a list of parameters to gather from memory, and pushes them to a separate stack of integers.